The SIAMS Inspection Process

 The Christian Vision and the impact of the vision remain central to the inspection as specified in the revised inspection schedule.

-It is not currently possible to make any judgements about schools based upon performance data.
-Instead, SIAMS will ask questions about how the school’s Christian vision underpins decisions re curriculum and assessment and how the positive impact of these decisions affects the flourishing of children and young people through their learning and development.
-‘Flourishing’ relates to the ‘whole child’ not simply their academic achievement.
+SIAMS will ask questions about how the school’s Christian vision underpins decisions re curriculum and assessment and how the positive impact of these decisions affects the flourishing of children and adults.
+‘Flourishing’ relates to the ‘whole person’ not simply the academic achievement of pupils.

 RE